stevengharris/MarkupEditor/README.md

 You can do some limited customization of the MarkupToolbar and the MarkupEditor behavior overall.
 You should always do these customizations early in your app lifecycle.

 You can also provide your own CSS-based style customization and JavaScript scripts for the MarkupEditor to use in your app.
-The StyledContentView and StyledViewController demonstrate usage of custom CSS and scripts on the `demo.html` document and are discussed below.
+The CustomContentView and CustomViewController demonstrate usage of custom CSS and scripts on the `demo.html` document and are discussed below.

 ### Customizing the Toolbar